openrocket/openrocket/docs/source/user_guide/basic_flight_simulation.rst

 Ejection charge delay
 ---------------------

-Finally, to **Ejection charge delay**.
+Finally, to :guilabel:`Ejection charge delay`.
 One of the very common uses for OpenRocket simulations is to determine how long a delay a motor must have for a successful flight.
 Too early or too late and the rocket could try to open the chute while it's moving quickly, causing damage.
 Way too late or not at all, and the rocket will crash.

-**Ejection charge delay** will have a list of available off-the-shelf ejection charge delays for the motors in the list, but it's also a free-text field, where you can enter a particular delay in seconds.
+:guilabel:`Ejection charge delay` will have a list of available off-the-shelf ejection charge delays for the motors in the list, but it's also a free-text field, where you can enter a particular delay in seconds.

 .. figure:: /img/user_guide/basic_flight_simulation/OptimumDelay.png